-Use proper pan size - This appliance is equipped with one or more surface units of different sizes.
-Select cookware with flat bottoms that match the surface unit size.
-Using the proper cookware on the cooking area will improve efficiency.
+Use proper pan size.
+This appliance is equipped with one or more surface units of different sizes.
+Select cookware with flat bottoms that match the surface unit heating element.
+The use of undersized cookware may expose a portion of the flame to direct contact and may result in the ignition of clothing or other items.
+Using the proper cookware on the cooking areas will improve efficiency.